 Redwoods were named for the reddish color of their bark and heartwood.
 The wood from conifers is considered a soft wood as opposed to the hard wood produced by maple, oak, and walnut trees.
 Redwood has a rich red color, is easy to work with, and is resistant to rot.
 Because of these unique characteristics, redwood became a highly sought after wood.
 The logging industry began to develop on the north coast in the 1850s.
 Many buildings, railroad ties, furnishings, and other items have been created with redwood.

-Today, Humboldt Redwoods State Park is home to the world’s largest continuous old growth redwood forest.
+Today, Humboldt Redwoods State Park is home to the world’s largest continuous old growth redwood forest, the Rockefeller forest.
 A stroll through one of the many beautiful groves of ancient redwoods is sure to be an awe-inspiring experience.